 Rigidity and Power Transfer

 If you ride in a warm climate or enjoy long rides with lots of pedaling, breathability will be a more important factor to you as compared to someone who lives in a cooler climate or prefers shorter rides.
-We found that breathability is correlated with weight, as thicker and denser materials weigh more.
-We tested our shoes in the middle Tahoe summer, where temperatures ranged from 80-85 degrees Fahrenheit, and in Midwest spring where temperatures ranged from 40 degrees to over 90 degrees with high dew points.
-These conditions helped our testers to really focus on a shoes breathability, especially when we wore a different shoe on each foot.
-Regardless of how breathable a shoe is, we found none to be ideal in hot and humid conditions.
+We found that breathability is correlated with a shoe's weight, as thicker and denser materials weigh more.
+We tested our shoes in a variety of locations ranging from Lake Tahoe to Sedona, Arizona to Minnesota, and temperatures ranged from the upper 30's to the mid-90's with high dew points.
+These conditions helped our testers to really focus on a shoe's breathability, especially when we wore a different shoe on each foot.
+Regardless of how breathable a shoe is, we found none to be perfect in truly hot and humid conditions.

 The rubber compounds used in a shoe's outsole will deteriorate over time, some more quickly than others.
-As the pedal pins push into the rubber small indentations are left behind which eventually affect the shoe's ability to grip the pedal.
+As the pedal pins push into the rubber small indentations are left behind which eventually affects the shoe's ability to grip the pedal.
 None of the shoes tested had any failures during our test window, however, some started to develop signs of wear on the sole more quickly than others, which leads us to question the long-term durability of the shoe.
 The Crankbrothers Stamp Boa started to develop small holes and cracks in the rubber where our pins dig in, something not seen on other shoes in the same or longer test period.

-— Tara Reddinger-Adams and Bo Outland
+— Tara Reddinger-Adams, Bo Outland